 NFCU also offers optional overdraft protection.
 Otherwise, an overdraft fee is $20.
 NFCU’s free checking account is an excellent option for service members and their families.

-Varo is an online-only bank that allows you to open a bank account online no deposit or the hurdles of ChexSystems or credit checks.
+Varo is an online-only bank that allows you to open a bank account online with no deposit or the hurdles of ChexSystems or credit checks.

 There is no minimum deposit and no monthly fees.
 Account holders also get early access to direct deposit payments.
 Direct deposits usually post on the same day they’re received.